|Apply | Register | Check Email | Use Online Tools|

 Buettner, Ludmila (Dr.)

 Office: Shima 212

-Jane Dominik has been a full-time member of the San Joaquin Delta College faculty since 1991, during which time she has taught fourteen different courses in English, Speech, and Drama.
-While at Delta, she has also initiated numerous courses and projects, including the essay magazine Delta Winds and Freelance Writing (with colleague Bill Davis), Dramatic Literature, Introduction to Creative Writing, From Story to Screen, and Play and Screenwriting courses.
-She wrote program notes for twenty-five Drama Department productions and hosted an International Arthur Miller Society conference in 2002.
-She served as the founding editor and president of the Arthur Miller Society Newsletter.
-She has sat on numerous campus and statewide committees.
+Dr. Jane K. Dominik has been a full-time member of the San Joaquin Delta College faculty since 1991, during which time she has taught seventeen different courses in English, Speech, and Drama.
+While at Delta, she has also designed and implemented numerous courses and projects, including the essay magazine Delta Winds and Freelance Writing (with colleague Bill Davis), Introduction to Dramatic Literature, Introduction to Creative Writing, From Story to Screen, and Play and Screenwriting courses, as well as a variety of Special Studies courses.
+She has written program notes for more than twenty-five Drama Department productions and hosted the Seventh International Arthur Miller Society Conference in 2002.
+She served as the founding editor of the Arthur Miller Society Newsletter, and Vice President, President, and is currently on the Board of the Society.
+In addition, she has sat on numerous campus and statewide committees.